 Plagiarism can take many forms, including submitting someone else’s work as your own, copying words or ideas without proper attribution, failing to use quotation marks when necessary, providing incorrect information about the source of a quotation, changing words but retaining the sentence structure of a source without giving credit, and using too much material from a source without permission, even if proper attribution is provided.
 Avoiding plagiarism is largely a matter of citing sources properly.
 By acknowledging when material has been borrowed and providing readers with the information needed to find that source, plagiarism can often be prevented.
 More information on how to properly cite sources can be found in our citation section.

 What about images, videos, and music?

-Using an image, video or piece of music in a work you have produced without receiving proper permission or providing appropriate citation is plagiarism.
-The following activities are very common in today’s society.
-Despite their popularity, they still count as plagiarism.
+If you use an image, video or piece of music in your work without obtaining proper permission or providing appropriate citation, it is considered plagiarism.
+The following activities are widespread in today’s society, but they still fall under the category of plagiarism:.

-- A photograph or scan of a copyrighted image (for example: using a photograph of a book cover to represent that book on one’s website)
+- Using a photograph or scan of a copyrighted image (e.g., using a book cover photograph to represent the book on your website).

 - Recording audio or video in which copyrighted music or video is playing in the background.

-- Re-creating a visual work in a different medium (for example: making a painting that closely resembles another person’s photograph).
+- Recreating a visual work in the same or different medium (e.g., making a painting that resembles someone else’s photograph).

 - Remixing or altering copyrighted images, video, or audio, even if done so in an original way.

 The legality of these situations would depend on the intent and context in which they are used.
 To err on the side of caution, it is best to either avoid them entirely or to obtain proper usage permissions and provide appropriate citations.